Dongjinweicn/SMCANet/README.md

 ## How to test

-To test the performance of U-Net, PU-Net, Baseline, and BayeSeg on the LGE CMR of MS-CMRSeg, please uncomment the corresponding line in `demo.sh`, and then run `sh demo.sh`.
+To test the performance of U-Net, and SMCAnet on CARE2024, please uncomment the corresponding line in `demo.sh`, and then run `sh demo.sh`.
 ```bash
 # test SMCAnet
 #  CUDA_VISIBLE_DEVICES=0 python -u main.py --model SMCAnet --eval --dataset ./input --sequence test_3modalities --resume ./pth/checkpoint0best6.pth --device cuda